Mark Carleton-Smith: Military career

-Promoted to brigadier on 31 December 2006 with seniority from 30 June 2006, Carleton-Smith became commander of 16 Air Assault Brigade that year and was deployed to Afghanistan as commander of Task Force Helmand and Commander of British Forces there in April 2008.
+Promoted to brigadier on 31 December 2006 with seniority from 30 June 2006, Carleton-Smith became commander of 16 Air Assault Brigade that year and was deployed to Afghanistan as commander of Task Force Helmand and commander of British Forces there in April 2008.
 In August 2008 he led Operation Eagle's Summit, which involved a daring foray into Taliban territory.
-He was advanced to Commander of the Order of the British Empire for his services in Afghanistan on 6 March 2009.
+He was promoted Commander of the Order of the British Empire (CBE) for his services in Afghanistan on 6 March 2009.

 Carleton-Smith became Director of Army Plans and Resources at the Ministry of Defence in January 2009 and, following promotion to major general on 20 February 2012, he became Director Special Forces.
 In July 2022, the BBC published a report alleging evidence that "SAS operatives in Afghanistan repeatedly killed detainees and unarmed men in suspicious circumstances," while Carleton-Smith, then Director Special Forces, "failed to pass on evidence to [the] murder inquiry" which was being conducted by the Royal Military Police.

-He was appointed Director of Strategy at the Army Headquarters in March 2015.
-He became Deputy Chief of the Defence Staff (Military Strategy and Operations) on 18 April 2016 and was promoted to lieutenant general with effect from that same date.
-On 11 June 2018 he was promoted to general and succeeded General Sir Nick Carter as Chief of the General Staff.
-He was appointed a Knight Commander of the Order of the Bath in the 2019 New Year Honours.
-Carleton-Smith was succeeded as Chief of the General Staff by General Sir Patrick Sanders in June 2022.
+Appointed Director of Strategy at the Army Headquarters in March 2015, he became Deputy Chief of the Defence Staff (Military Strategy and Operations) on 18 April 2016 being promoted to lieutenant general with effect from the same date.
+On 11 June 2018 he was further promoted to the rank of general, succeeding General Sir Nick Carter as Chief of the General Staff, being appointed Knight Commander of the Order of the Bath (KCB) in the 2019 New Year Honours.
+Succeeded as Chief of the General Staff by General Sir Patrick Sanders in June 2022, Carleton-Smith was promoted Knight Grand Cross of the Order of the Bath (GCB) in the 2023 Birthday Honours.

-Carleton-Smith became Regimental Lieutenant Colonel of the Irish Guards on 18 March 2012, and resigned after ten years in late 2022.
-He was Honorary Colonel of Oxford University Officers Training Corps between February 2017 and June 2022.
+Carleton-Smith served as Regimental Lieutenant Colonel of the Irish Guards from 18 March 2012 for ten years, and as Honorary Colonel of Oxford University Officers Training Corps between February 2017 and June 2022.

 Personal life

-Carleton-Smith married Catherine Nalder in 1991.
+In 1991, Carleton-Smith married Catherine Nalder.
 They have a son and a daughter.
-He is a member of Pratt's, the Pilgrims Society and the Chelsea Arts Club.
+He is a member of Pratt's, the Pilgrims Society and the Chelsea Arts Clubs.

+Carleton-Smith was appointed a deputy lieutenant of Herefordshire on 27 September 2023.